xeokit/sdk/README.md

 # @xeokit

-*A complete graphics SDK for browser-based AECO model visualization.*
+The xeokit SDK is a development kit for creating browser-based visualizations of AECO models.

-## Features

-* Browser-based 3D/2D viewer
-* Fast model loading
-* Fast rendering
-* Low memory footprint
-* Multiple canvases
-* Semantic ER data model
-* Pluggable graphics engine (WebGL, WebGPU..)
-* Natively TypeScript
-* SOLID

-# Modules

-The xeokit SDK is modular and designed for maximum extensibility.
-Our philosophy is to rigorously follow SOLID principles of software design in order to keep the SDK comprehensive, extensible and robust.
+The SDK offers fast model loading and rendering, low memory usage, and support for multiple canvases.
+The SDK is written in TypeScript and follows SOLID principles for software design, enabling maximum extensibility and robustness.
+Its scene graph works on both browser and NodeJS platforms and can be used to create models, convert between formats, and provide content for the model viewer.
+The SDK provides functions for importing and exporting its models as industry-standard AECO file formats and allows for interoperability with BIM software via BCF Viewpoints.
+It also offers utility libraries with complete documentation for lower-level functionalities.

 ## Scene Graph

-The SDK manages model representations in a scene graph that contains the model's objects, geometries and materials.
-The scene graph works in both the browser and in NodeJS, and can be used to generate models, convert between model formats, and provide content for the SDK's model viewer.
+The SDK represents models in a scene graph that include the model's objects, geometries, and materials.
+This scene graph works on both the browser and NodeJS platforms and can be used to create models, convert between model formats, and provide content for the
+SDK's model viewer.

 | Package                                                                  | Modules                                                               | Description                                                                  |
 |--------------------------------------------------------------------------|-----------------------------------------------------------------------|------------------------------------------------------------------------------|